 Last month I took a VR story production workshop hosted by Wyatt Roy at Empowlabs (a cool digital XR makerspace in Boston).
-Wyatt drew from the history of film to show us what worked and didn’t in VR.
+Wyatt drew from the history of film to show us what worked and what didn’t in VR.

 He shared the workflow he used for Whisper Mountain: building elements in Blocks for use in Unity.
-It hadn’t occurred to me that VR could be used as the place to build VR assets.
+It hadn’t occurred to me that VR could be used as a place to build VR assets.
 Brilliant.
 I was already playing with Blocks but I now had a new reason to spend more time with it.

 What is Blocks?

 Blocks is a modeling application offered by Google AR & VR and available on Vive and Rift.

 The tool palette is very simple compared to Tilt Brush (another fantastic Google application) and the output is intentionally low poly.
 A great thing about Blocks is also the ability to publish models on Google Poly and to export them from there.
 So could I build a model in Blocks and 3D print it?